dustypomerleau/vesk/src/routes/info/cataract-surgery.md

 Some people have good vision within a day of surgery, and others require time to reach their best vision.
 If you are in the group that needs a bit more time, you shouldn't worry.
 Here are some reasons your recovery might not be immediate:

-- **A very dense cataract:** Surgeons are trained to minimise the amount of ultrasound energy used to break up the cataract, but there are practical limits to how much the ultrasound can be reduced.
+- **A dense cataract:** Surgeons are trained to minimise the amount of ultrasound energy used to break up the cataract, but there are practical limits to how much the ultrasound can be reduced.
 If your cataract is very advanced, it may require more energy to remove it.
 This energy causes some swelling that blurs your vision, and you will not have your best vision until the swelling subsides.
 - **Adapting to your lens implant:** Some implants use technology that requires your brain to adapt before you experience the full benefit of the lens (the different types of lens implants are described in detail below).
 If you are having surgery in both eyes, it is often easier to adjust to the implant after both eyes have been operated.
 - **Updating your glasses:** It isn't always possible to achieve independence from glasses with cataract surgery.
 If you have a very strong prescription, high levels of astigmatism (oval-shaped eye), or variable preoperative measurements, it may be necessary to correct your vision with glasses.
 In most cases where glasses are required, the strength of your prescription will be lower than it was before surgery.
 If you are in this group, it's best to wait 4&ndash;6 weeks for your prescription to settle before obtaining new glasses.

 ## What type of lens implant should I choose?

+The most important decision you will make before your cataract surgery is to choose your surgeon.
+Once you've found a surgeon you trust, they can make specific recommendations to help you select an implant lens.
+As a general rule, you should let your surgeon choose an implant they are comfortable with.
+It isn't